Fay Canyon Trail: A Peaceful Hike Through Sedona’s Gorgeous Red Rocks

 Below are a few of the magnificent red rock views you will take in during your walk.

-Along the way, you will take in lots of beautiful desert plant life, including the Prickly Pear Cactus.
+Along the way, you will come across beautiful & diverse desert plant life, including the Prickly Pear Cactus.

 The many trees covering the area will keep you from overheating during the hot summer months.

 There is a gorgeous stream along the route, however, it is often dried out.
 I imagine the hike would be even more beautiful when the stream is running.

 Why you should hike Fay Canyon

 Hiking this trail will not take much longer than an hour and a half as it is completely flat (with the exception of the side trail to the arch).
 On weekday mornings and afternoons, the trail barely sees any crowds, making it a truly peaceful journey into nature.
 Overall, Fay Canyon is a wonderful easy hike with great views and plenty of shade.
 Bonus points for staying relatively quiet compared to more popular options like Devils Bridge.

 *Wear sunscreen.
 Although the majority of the trail is shaded, remember that the sun is much stronger at high altitude.

 *The trail is not marked very well, and thus, it can be easy to get lost on the return route.
 Always hike with other people.
 Wearing a GPS watch also helps.

 *Be prepared for the summer heat.
 Daytime highs are usually in the 90’s.
 Drink lots of water before and during your hike.
 Dress appropriately.
 I recommend saving most Sedona hikes for the cooler spring, fall, and winter months.